srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 1. Save the connection string for later reference.

-    Be sure to note that this connection string is for sensor-th-0072.
+    Be sure to note that this connection string is for the sensor-th-0072 child device.

 ### Exercise 9: Connect Downstream Device to IoT Edge Gateway

-In this exercise, you will configure a pre-built Downstream Device to connect to the IoT Edge Gateway.
+In this exercise, you will configure the connection between a pre-built downstream device and your Edge gateway device.

 1. If necessary, log in to your Azure portal using your Azure account credentials.